MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 The Azure Information Protection team regularly updates the Azure Information Protection unified labeling client for new functionality and fixes.
 Announcements are posted to the team's [Yammer site](https://www.yammer.com/AskIPTeam).

-If you are using Windows Update, the Azure Information Protection Azure Information Protection unified labeling client automatically upgrades the general availability version of this client, irrespective of how the client was installed.
+If you are using Windows Update, the Azure Information Protection unified labeling client automatically upgrades the general availability version of this client, irrespective of how the client was installed.
 New client releases are published to the catalog a few weeks after the release.

 Alternatively, you can manually upgrade the client by downloading the new release from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
 Then install the new version to upgrade the client.
 You must use this method to upgrade preview versions and if you are upgrading from the Azure Information Protection client.